 Every student is expected to be on time and present each day school is open during the school year.
 Regular attendance is essential if a student is to make use of the educational opportunities the school offers.
 Parents are solely responsible for their children’s regular school attendance.

 If a student is absent from school, it is the student’s responsibility to make up work missed during this time period.
 If a student misses more than one day, the parent may contact the school to collect information about assignments missed.
+Students who miss school for three (3) consecutive school days will need to provide a note from a doctor.
 Teachers must be given a full day to prepare missing assignment packets.
 Same day requests may not be honored.
 For making up work, students will have the same number of days they missed plus one day for completion.

 When a child is going to be absent, please promptly report the absence to the school.